Skip to main content

 The most common IT management mistake is to start with the technology.
 Rather than get caught up in the latest gadgets and cutting edge kit, it's important to take a step back and consider your business plan.

-Technology represents a signficant investment for your business - both in money and in time.
+Technology represents a significant investment for your business - both in money and in time.
 To maximise that investment, you need to be sure the technology you choose is going to help achieve your business objectives.

 At the most basic level, you must always consider whether a proposed investment in new IT equipment, software or services will benefit your company.
 To do this, construct a clear set of IT requirements, describing what you want to do with your IT system.